 We identified and assessed the risks of material misstatements of the financial statements due to fraud.
-During our audit we obtained an understanding of Goldman Sachs Sovereign XLT Bond Fund (NL) and its environment and the components of the internal control system.
-This included the management board's risk assessment process, the management board's process for responding to the risks of fraud and monitoring the internal control system.
-We refer to section 'Principal risks and uncertainties' of the management board report for management's fraud risk assessment.
+During our audit we obtained an understanding of Sovereign Bond Fund (NL) and its environment and the components of the internal control system.
+This included the Manager's risk assessment process, the Manager's process for responding to the risks of fraud and monitoring the internal control system.
+We refer to section 'Principal risks and uncertainties' of the management board report for the Manager's fraud risk assessment.